 A Determined Advocate for Fair Competition

-Mr. Fastiff also spearheaded Lieff Cabraser's clients' prosecution of class action litigation against De Beers for monopolization of the rough diamond trade.
-In addition to successfully obtaining class certification in the California action, he played a key role in negotiating and finalizing the $295 million settlement in the federal case.
+Eric also spearheaded Lieff Cabraser’s clients’ prosecution of class action litigation against De Beers for monopolization of the rough diamond trade.
+In addition to successfully obtaining class certification in the California action, Eric played a key role in negotiating and finalizing the $295 million settlement in the federal case.
 Discussing the DeBeers case, The National Law Journal noted that Lieff Cabraser was

 "among the plaintiffs’ firms that weren’t afraid to take on one of the business world’s great white whales."

 Eric has published and edited several works.
 For several years, he was the General Editor of California Class Actions Practice and Procedures and continues to serve on the Editorial Advisory Board of the Journal of Generic Medicines.
 He is active in the local community, serving on the Boards of Trustees of a nursing home for the aged and impoverished, a low-income housing apartment complex, an elementary school, and a non-profit organization that assists low-income employees maximize their salaries.

 Eric is a graduate of Tufts University, The London School of Economics, and Cornell Law School.